-Action Note Decide which calibration routine to calibrating the robot.
-Reference calibration.
-Extern packages (DressPack) and to stay fitted on the robot. al cable Fine calibration.
-All externa packages (DressPack) and must be removed from the removed. ools
+Action Note 1 Decide which calibration routine to use for calibrating the robot. • Reference calibration.
+External cable packages (DressPack) and tools can stay fitted on the robot.
+Fine calibration.
+All external cable packages (DressPack) and tools must be removed from the robot.

 Action Note If the robot is to be calibrated with reference calibration: ence calibration routine on the FlexPendant Find previous reference values for the axis or create new reference values.
-These values are to be used after the repair procedure is completed, for calibration of the re- Creating new values requires possibility to move the robot. bot.
-Read more about reference calibration for Axis Calibration in Reference calibration If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. routine on page 601.
+These values are to be used after the repair proced- Creating new values requires possibility to ure is completed, for calibration of the ro- Read more about reference calibration for Axis Calibration in Reference calibration nc If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. routine on page 601.
 If the robot is to be calibrated with fine calibration: Remove all external cable packages (DressPack) and tools from the robot.